wangfowen/owenwangdotcom/_posts/2015-02-01-how-to-make-friends.md

 to them, but the other person doesn't care.
 When there's no common interests, that's where the "small talk and how is your weekend crap" occurs.

 Sometimes I'm unable to find common ground with the other person.
 This is where I try to take an interest in something they enjoy.
 You never know what you may learn about a subject you didn't previously think you cared about.

-And if that still doesn't work, then it just doesn't work.
-Sometimes you just can't seem to find that mutual attraction.
-Maybe they didn't achieve step 1, or they're just not interested in you.
+And if that still doesn't work, then maybe it just doesn't work.
+Sometimes you can't seem to find that mutual attraction no matter what.
+Maybe that means the other party didn't achieve step 1, or they're just not interested in you.
 That happens.
-It sucks, but don't let it stop you from trying again with someone else.
+It sucks, but don't let it stop you from trying to connect with other people!

 If you find it often not working out, and you want to change that, try developing more hobbies or traveling more.
 Not only do they open your mind, they